-101. Supplementary and excess expenditure.
+101. Supplementary and excess expenditure

-If in respect of any financial year it is found
+If in respect of any financial year it is found-

-- (a) that the amount appropriated by the Supply Act for any purpose is insufficient, or that a need has arisen for expenditure for a purpose for which no amount has been appropriated by the Supply Act; or - (b) that any moneys have been expended for any purpose in excess of the amount (if any) appropriated for that purpose by the Supply Act, a supplementary estimate showing the sums required or spent shall be laid before the House of Representatives and the purposes of any such expenditure shall be included in a Supply Bill.
+- a. that the amount appropriated by the Supply Act for any purpose is insufficient, or that a need has arisen for expenditure for a purpose for which no amount has been appropriated by the Supply Act; or - b. that any moneys have been expended for any purpose in excess of the amount (if any) appropriated for that purpose by the Supply Act, a supplementary estimate showing the sums required or spent shall be laid before the House of Representatives and the purposes of any such expenditure shall be included in a supply Bill.

-102. Power to authorize expenditure on account or for unspecified purposes.
-Parliament shall have power in respect of any financial year
+102. Power to authorise expenditure on account or for unspecified purposes

+Parliament shall have power in respect of any financial year-

-- (a) before the passing of the Supply Bill, to authorize by law expenditure for part of the year; - (b) to authorize by law expenditure for the whole or part of the year otherwise than in accordance with Articles 99 to 101, if owing to the magnitude or indefinite character of any service or to circumstances of unusual urgency it appears to Parliament to be desirable to do so.
+- a. before the passing of the Supply Bill, to authorise by law expenditure for part of the year; - b. to authorise by law expenditure for the whole or part of the year otherwise than in accordance with Articles 99 to 101, if owing to the magnitude or indefinite character of any service or to circumstances of unusual urgency it appears to Parliament to be desirable to do so.

-103. Contingencies Fund.
+103. Contingencies Fund

-(1) Parliament may by law provide for the creation of a Contingencies Fund and for authorizing the Minister charged with responsibility for finance, if satisfied that there has arisen an urgent and unforeseen need for expenditure for which no other provision exist, to make advances from the Contingencies Fund to meet that need.

-(2) Where any advance is made in accordance with Clause (1), a supplementary estimate shall be presented and a Supply Bill introduced as soon as possible for the purpose of replacing the amount so advanced.
+- 1. Parliament may by law provide for the creation of a Contingencies Fund and for authorising the Minister charged with responsibility for finance, if satisfied that there has arisen an urgent and unforeseen need for expenditure for which no other provision exists, to make advances from the Contingencies Fund to meet that need. - 2.
+Where any advance is made in accordance with Clause (1), a supplementary estimate shall be presented and a Supply Bill introduced as soon as possible for the purpose of replacing the amount so advanced.

-104. Withdrawal from Consolidated Fund.
+104. Withdrawals from Consolidated Fund

-(1) Subject to Clause (2), no moneys shall be withdrawn from the Consolidated Fund unless they are

-(a) charged on the Consolidated Fund; or
+- 1. Subject to Clause (2), no moneys shall be withdrawn from the Consolidated Fund unless they are - a. charged on the Consolidated Fund; or

-(b) authorized to be issued by a supply Act; or

-(c) authorized to be issued under Article 102.

-(2) Clause (1) does not apply to any such sums as are mentioned in Clause (3) of Article 99.

-(3) No moneys shall be withdrawn from the Consolidated Fund except in the manner provided by federal law.
+- b. authorised to be issued by a Supply Act; or - c. authorised to be issued under Article 102. - 2.
+Clause (1) does not apply to any such sums as are mentioned in Clause (3) of Article 99. - 3.
+No moneys shall be withdrawn from the Consolidated Fund except in the manner provided by federal law.

-105. Auditor-General.
+105. Auditor General

-(1) There shall be an Auditor-General, who shall be appointed by the Yang di-Pertuan Agong on the advice of the Prime Minister and after consultation with the Conference of Rulers.

-(2) A person who has held the office of Auditor-General shall be eligible for re-appointment but shall not be eligible for any other appointment in the service of the Federation or for any appointment in the service of a State.

-(3) The Auditor-General may at any time resign his office but shall not be removed from office except on the like grounds and in the like manner as a judge of the Federal Court.

-(4) Parliament shall by law provide for the remuneration of the Auditor-General, and the remuneration so provided shall be charged on the Consolidated Fund.

-(5) The remuneration and other terms of office (including pension rights) of the Auditor-General shall not be altered to his disadvantage after his appointment.

-(6) Subject to the provisions of this Article, the terms and conditions of service of the Auditor-General shall be determined by federal law and, subject to the provisions of federal law, by the Yang di-Pertuan Agong.
+- 1. There shall be an Auditor General, who shall be appointed by the Yang di-Pertuan Agong on the advice of the Prime Minister and after consultation with the Conference of Rulers. - 2.
+A person who has held the office of Auditor General shall be eligible for reappointment but shall not be eligible for any other appointment in the service of the Federation or for any appointment in the service of a State. - 3.
+The Auditor General may at any time resign his office but shall not be removed from office except on the like grounds and in the like manner as a judge of the Federal Court. - 4.
+Parliament shall by law provide for the remuneration of the Auditor General, and the remuneration so provided shall be charged on the Consolidated Fund. - 5.
+The remuneration and other terms of office (including pension rights) of the Auditor General shall not be altered to his disadvantage after his appointment. - 6.
+Subject to the provisions of this Article, the terms and conditions of service of the Auditor General shall be determined by federal law and, subject to the provisions of federal law, by the Yang di-Pertuan Agong.

-106. Powers and duties of Auditor-General.
+106. Powers and duties of Auditor General